PSP92/css-grid/README.md

 <img src="https://i.imgur.com/ZkM3b3R.png" width=300/>

 Since Grid has yet been applied there is no info to display.

 So let's get our Grid on!

 #### Borders...Borders...Borders..

 Before we define any additional Grid settings let's turn on borders for all elements so we can clearly see their dimensions.

+Add the following to `style-grid.css`.

 ```
 * {